The Top Ten Things You Should Know Before Billing CPT 99490

 Your Guide to Maximizing your CPT 99490 Reimbursement – 2021 Edition

-More than 40% of the US population is affected by chronic conditions.
-The Centers for Medicare and Medicaid Services (CMS) defines chronic conditions as those in which the patient is at significant risk of death, acute exacerbation/decompensation, or functional decline, and are expected to last until the death of the patient.
+More than 40% of the United States population is affected by chronic conditions.
+The Centers for Medicare and Medicaid Services (CMS) defines chronic conditions as those in which the patient is at significant risk of death, acute exacerbation/decompensation or functional decline and are expected to last until the patient’s death.
 It only makes sense that a health care program designed to promote health maintenance and prevention for the chronically ill is needed.

 Once the patient is enrolled, CCM services require 20 minutes of clinical staff time each month devoted to the patient, which must be documented in a comprehensive care plan.
-That care plan must then be made available, each month, to all care providers in that patient’s care continuum.
-This seems simple enough, however, there are several common questions that arise when billing for a CCM program.
+That care plan must be made available monthly to all care providers in that patient’s care continuum.
+This seems simple enough.
+However, several common questions arise when billing for a CCM program.

 - Clinical Nurse Specialists